wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** What???
 You could do that?
 Oh my goodness, I'm so excited, we're getting out of here, go on, blow a hole in the wall with your mind.

-**Layabout:** No, yer alright! _she goes back to reading Onesie Weekly, Pete stares at the audience in disbelief, then eventually goes back to digging with his teaspoon, lights go down, curtains close_
+**Layabout:** No, yer alright! _she goes back to reading Onesie Weekly, Petra stares at the audience in disbelief, then eventually goes back to digging with her teaspoon, lights go down, curtains close_

 ## Act 1 Scene 6